jesign/heuricode/README.md

 ## Multiplayer

 	Heuricode also has a Multiplayer feature.
 This will be unlocked when the user got level 20 in all subject area.
-With this, they can compete with other online players.
+	With this,they can compete with other online players.
 The first one to solve the problem is the winner.

 	Developer can change the user's level in the database to quickly experience multiplayer feature.

 	I used AngularFire to handle this feature.